When you think of the word hygiene, you may think of acts of being clean like washing your hands with soap and water, or brushing your teeth.

 We must practice lifestyle hygiene in all 7 core areas of health in order to promote wellness and mitigate symptoms.

 If you’re living with autoimmune disease, we are especially sensitive to the effects of our daily habits.

 When implementing lifestyle hygiene, I’ve heard my clients say things like:

 “I feel so much more organized and less stressed!”

 “I have less pain when I sleep better”

 “When I meditate in the morning, I’m much more clear throughout the day and feel more capable of handling challenges”

 For me, the realization that stress played such an enormous role in my disease has made me learn which daily lifestyle hygiene practices I need to do to keep my symptoms at bay.
-If I neglect my daily meditation, relaxation time, or don’t dance for awhile, my body will tell (scream at) me!
+If I neglect my daily gratitude, relaxation time, or don’t dance for awhile, my body will tell (scream) at me!

 So, how are you doing in each of the 7 core areas?
 How satisfied are you with your lifestyle hygiene?
 What comes to mind?
 Let’s expand our concept of “hygiene” to more than just brushing our teeth and washing our hands! (but for sure keep doing those things! :)).